fhause5/AWS-SysOps/udemy/README.md

 * Public hosted zone internet
 * Private Hosted zone app1.company.internal $0.50 per zone
 * TTL cache seconds for updatin 120 sec
-* CNAME only for non root, redirect to app.example.com, ALIAS to AWS services root example.com (LB, CloudFront, Beanstock, S3, Gateway, VPC andpoing, )
+* CNAME only for non root, redirect to app.example.com, ALIAS to AWS services root example.com (LB, CloudFront, Beanstock, S3, Gateway, VPC andpoing)

 ### Routing Policy

 Many IP in one record

-* Weight Policy by percentage, health check, 0% weight to stop sending
-* Latency Policy redirect to the near service, IP to regions, to minimize the time
-* Simple Policy to a single resource
+* Simple routing policy – Use for a single resource that performs a given function for your domain, for example, a web server that serves content for the example.com website.
+You can use simple routing to create records in a private hosted zone.
+* Failover routing policy – Use when you want to configure active-passive failover.
+You can use failover routing to create records in a private hosted zone.
-* Geolocation Policy where User located, need to create default route, can be deny by country
+* Geolocation Policy where User located, need to create default route, can be deny by country.
+Use when you want to route traffic based on the location of your users.
+You can use geolocation routing to create records in a private hosted zone.
-* Geoproximity by AZ, us-west-1, us-east-1, devided by bios: 0, bios: 50 Near, increaase Bios will increase DNS MAP
+* Geoproximity routing policy  by AZ, us-west-1, us-east-1, devided by bios: 0, bios: 50 Near, increaase Bios will increase DNS MAP.
+Use when you want to route traffic based on the location of your resources and, optionally, shift traffic from resources in one location to resources in another.
+* Latency Policy redirect to the near service, IP to regions, to minimize the time.
+Use when you have resources in multiple AWS Regions and you want to route traffic to the region that provides the best latency.
+You can use latency routing to create records in a private hosted zone.
+* IP-based routing policy – Use when you want to route traffic based on the location of your users, and have the IP addresses that the traffic originates from.
-* Multi-Value to multiple resources assosiated with Health checks use valie only HEALTH, doesn't work with ELB
+* Multi-Value to multiple resources assosiated with Health checks use valie only HEALTH, doesn't work with ELB.
+Use when you want Route 53 to respond to DNS queries with up to eight healthy records selected at random.
+You can use multivalue answer routing to create records in a private hosted zone.
+* Weight Policy by percentage, health check, 0% weight to stop sending.
+Use to route traffic to multiple resources in proportions that you specify.
+You can use weighted routing to create records in a private hosted zone.

 ### Resolver Inbound Endpoints